Queen Elizabus is a transportation must during your visit to Garrison for the Dickens Village Festival.

 The trip from Iowa to Garrison could have been an actual scenario from a big screen comedy.

 Local resident John Kallberg was enlisted, along with Dick Messerly, to retrieve the Queen.
 John had the proper license to drive the bus, however, he had never driven a vehicle where the driver is situated on the right side.

 “The trip was definitely interesting,” said Kallberg.
 He said it took him a little while before he got the hang of it.
 Messerly followed in his vehicle.
 One unexpected visitor Kallberg was joined by was a mess of bees that had built two hives in the bus.
 One of these hives was directly above Kallberg’s head in the driver’s compartment.
 Entering the bus through the ventilation system did not make the bees happy, nor did it put our heroic driver in a good mood.
 Stopping the bus, the two men shooed the bees out.

 The trip was a great eye popper.
 People waved and stopped the two travelers along the way back to Garrison.

-Tickets to ride on the Queen may be purchased the Information Center at the City Auditorium.
+Tickets to ride on the Queen may be purchased the Information Center at the North Dakota Firefighter's Museum.